AathreyaG/reactai-starter/analysis.md

 ### Assumptions

 - Users have access to the web interface and necessary permissions to upload and manage catalogs.
+No user authentication is required.
 - The CSV format is consistent and validated before processing.
 - The application will initially support only the features outlined without additional integrations.
 - The application will be hosted on AWS, leveraging its services for deployment and scalability.